Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Method

 \subsection{Optimization Objective}

-The overall optimization objective is divided into two parts: one is the learning of the prompts, and the other is the learning of the keys.
-The prompts are learned by optimizing the cross-entropy loss between the predicted results and the ground truth by: where $\text{CE}(\cdot,\cdot)$ is cross-entropy function, and $t$ is the task ID.
+The overall optimization objective consists of two components: (1) performing classification conditioned on the selected prompt, and (2) selecting prompts whose distribution aligns closely with that of the input sample.
+Based on the g-prompt and e-prompt, the model is optimized by minimizing the cross-entropy loss between the predicted output and the ground truth label by: where $\text{CE}(\cdot,\cdot)$ is cross-entropy function, and $t$ is the task ID.
 During the training process, the task ID can be directly used to select the e-prompt.

-Since queries have already been dispersed through cross-entropy in the classification objective, the objective for the keys is solely to align with the queries.
-Hence, the loss for learning the keys can be written as: where $\mathbb{I}(\cdot)$ is the indicator function.
-Our MK learns by aligning with the MQ that has already been dispersed through cross-entropy.
+Since the queries are already guided by the cross-entropy loss in the classification objective, the matching objective focuses solely on aligning the keys with the queries.
+Hence, the loss for query-key matching can be written as: where $\mathbb{I}(\cdot)$ is the indicator function.
+The overall loss function can be written as: Our MK learns by aligning with the MQ that has already been dispersed through cross-entropy.
 In contrast, the MK in CPrompt learns by dispersing itself through cross-entropy, since SQ is fixed and not dispersed.
 Our MK is a component specifically adapted for MQ.

 As shown in \cref{eq:loss_keys}, keys corresponding to other categories and queries corresponding to other prompt are not involved in the loss calculation.
-This means that during training, only one query is required, implying that the MQ mechanism not only does not introduce additional computational burden, but actually requires one less query without prompt compared to SQSK in the training process.
-The overall loss function can be written as:
+This means that during training, only the designated query is needed, indicating that the MQ mechanism not only avoids introducing additional computational overhead, but actually requires one fewer query without a prompt compared to SQSK.